bradtho/bradtho.github.io/_posts/2021-05-20-a-microsoft-lens.md

 ---
 layout: single
 title: "A Microsoft Lens"
-categories: posts
+categories: career
 classes: wide
 ---

 > When I initially started this blog the entire premise was for it to be based around my journey working my way through a [personalised](/about/) version of [this](https://roadmap.sh/devops) awesome flowchart.
-Well as you may know, I [recently changed roles](/posts/a-big-change/) so my journey has changed somewhat.
+Well as you may know, I [recently changed roles](/career/a-big-change/) so my journey has changed somewhat.
 {: .notice--success}

 ## The Original Journey